Isometheptene, Caffeine, and Acetaminophen Tablets Prescribing Information

 Instruct patients to look for acetaminophen or APAP on package labels and not to use more than one product that contains acetaminophen.
 Instruct patients to seek medical attention immediately upon ingestion of more than 4,000 milligrams of acetaminophen per day, even if they feel well.

 Hypersensitivity/Anaphylaxis – There have been post-marketing reports of hypersensitivity and anaphylaxis associated with the use of acetaminophen.
 Clinical signs included swelling of the face, mouth, and throat, respiratory distress, urticaria, rash, pruritus, and vomiting.
 There were infrequent reports of life-threatening anaphylaxis requiring emergency medical attention.
-Instruct patients to discontinue Isometheptene, Caffeine, and Acetaminophen Tablets immediately and seek medical care if they experience these symptoms.
-Do not prescribe Isometheptene, Caffeine, and Acetaminophen Tablets for patients with acetaminophen allergy.
+Instruct patients to discontinue Isometheptene Mucate, Caffeine, and Acetaminophen Caplets immediately and seek medical care if they experience these symptoms.
+Do not prescribe Isometheptene Mucate, Caffeine, and Acetaminophen Caplets for patients with acetaminophen allergy.

 Caution should be observed in hypertension, peripheral vascular disease and after recent cardiovascular attacks.

 Information for Patients